go-playground/universal-translator/README.md

 - [x] Contains Number, Currency, Accounting and Percent formatting functions
 - [x] Supports the "Gregorian" calendar only ( my time isn't unlimited, had to draw the line somewhere )
 - [x] Support loading translations from files
-- [x] Exporting translations to file, mainly for getting them professionally translated
+- [x] Exporting translations to file(s), mainly for getting them professionally translated
 - [ ] Code Generation for translation files -> Go code.. i.e. after it has been professionally translated
 - [ ] Tests for all languages, I need help with this, please see [here](https://github.com/go-playground/locales/issues/1)